sphere of reflection

 A capacitor made of two concentric metal spheres with a dielectric filling the space between the spheres.

-spherical coordinates, spherical polar coordinates, geographical coordinates
+spherical coordinates, spherical polar coordinates, geographical coordinates (pl) (noun)

-2. A set of coordinates used for locating a point in space, representing its distance from an origin and two angles describing its orientation relative to perpendicular axes extending from that origin.
+are a set of coordinates used for locating a point in space, representing its distance from an origin and two angles describing its orientation relative to perpendicular axes extending from that origin.

-3. A system of coordinates for locating a point in space by the length of its radius vector and the angles this vector makes with two perpendicular polar planes.
+Geographical coordinates refer to a system of coordinates for locating a point in space by the length of its radius vector and the angles this vector makes with two perpendicular polar planes.

 spherical cyclic curve, cyclic curve

 A curve; such as, a cycloid, cardioid, or epicycloid; generated by a point of a circle that rolls (without slipping) on a given curve.

 It involves the intersection of a quadric surface with a sphere.